mrsumitbd/RealClassEval-Replication/README.md

 ## 📊 Datasets

-Datasets are not included in this repository due to size and licensing restrictions.
+Datasets are included in the `data/` folder.
-Please follow the instructions in data/README.md to download and prepare the required datasets.

 ---

 ## 📈 Results

-All results (figures, logs, tables) will be stored in the results/ directory.
+All results (figures, tables) are stored in the `results/` directory.
 Pre-generated results are provided for reference where possible.

 ## 📜 License